Analysis | What’s Driving the US-China Spat Over Audits and Delisting

 2. Where does enforcement of that law stand?

 In March, the SEC started publishing its “provisional list” of companies identified as running afoul of the requirements.
-As of July, the list had grown to more than 100 companies, including JD.com, Pinduoduo Inc. and China Petroleum & Chemical Corp.
+By the end of July the list had grown to more than 100 companies, including Alibaba, JD.com, Pinduoduo Inc. and China Petroleum & Chemical Corp.
 In all, the PCAOB says that in the 13-month period ending Dec.
 31, 2021, 15 audit firms it oversees signed audit reports for 192 businesses based in China or Hong Kong -- none of which can be reviewed by the regulator.
 The companies say Chinese national security law prohibits them from turning over audit papers.
-SEC Chair Gary Gensler said in July that it’s unclear if a deal can be reached to avoid delistings and it would hinge on the action taken by the Chinese authorities.

 3. How has China responded?

 In April, the China Securities Regulatory Commission said it would modify a 2009 rule that restricted the sharing of financial data by offshore-listed firms, potentially opening an avenue for Chinese companies to comply with the US demand.
 It also said it would provide assistance for cooperation with foreign regulators.
-Negotiations on the logistics for on-site inspections in China were said to be underway in late April.
-A month later a high-ranking SEC official, YJ Fischer, spoke of “ongoing and productive discussions” but said “significant issues remain and time is quickly running out.”
-Access to audits isn’t the only issue.
+Negotiations on the logistics for on-site inspections in China were said to be underway.
+SEC Chair Gary Gensler said in late July that an agreement was needed “very soon” to avoid delistings.
+Access to audit papers isn’t the only issue prompting delistings.
 Ride-hailing giant Didi Global Inc. decided to delist from the NYSE in December under pressure from Chinese regulators who feared the company’s vast troves of data would be exposed to foreign powers.

 4. How soon could Chinese companies be delisted?